vaeryn-uk/single-executor/README.md

   could be any executable.
 For now, we can observe the signing history on `chain` to test whether or not one binary is running.
   Note this is not hooked up in the test system/dashboard yet.

+We use docker throughout this to simulate nodes in a network.
+Using docker compose, we easily have each component running in its own container(s) to simulate a multi-node environment on a local machine.
+In reality, these components would likely be deployed across data centers, but here docker gives us an realistic test environment.

 ## Installation